GAC Toyota: Former models

-Former imported products
+Former imported models

 Leahead

 Leahead (领志 (Lǐngzhì)) is an electric car marque owned by GAC Toyota.
 It was announced in October 2014.
 A concept of the first production car for the marque, the Leahead i1, was unveiled at the 2015 Shanghai Motor Show and the production-ready version was unveiled at the Guangzhou Auto Show later that year.
-The i1 is based on the Yaris and has a autonomy range of about 128 km.
+The i1 is based on the Yaris and has an autonomy range of about 128 km.
 It has a 22 kWh battery and the motor delivers up to 70 kW.
 Leahead is a portmanteau of Leap Ahead.

 Recalls

 In 2018, Leahead i1s were recalled for replacing their defective Takata airbags.